1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Changes in the stomach lining (portal hypertensive gastropathy)

-• Confusion or fatigue due to reduced liver function
+• Confusion or fatigue due to decreased liver function

 Causes

-Portal Hypertension can arise from various conditions that obstruct or back up blood flow through the liver:
+Portal hypertension can result from several conditions that block or slow blood flow through the liver:

 • Liver scarring (cirrhosis)